 Short.io provides detailed statistics that perfectly fits basic needs.
 It helps to determine the target audience, the best time for sharing links, and to track the most successful links and domains.
 Here’s the list metrics with detailed explanation.

 Perfect Timing Frames

 Short.io provides the metrics for determining the time when a link was clicked.

 The date range is the field at the top of the window that lets you choose the specific date for tracking.
 Pre-built date range enables viewing statistics by particular timeframes.

 You have some options to select from:

-If you need another period, different from pre-built ones, select “Custom” to set up a personal custom date range.
+If you need another period, different from the pre-built one, select “Custom” to set up a personal custom date range.
 The custom range has an MM/DD/YYYY date format.
 Filtering results by date is used for in-depth analysis of the link or domain success.

-The time zone support allows creating and tracking short links in different spots of the world.
+The timezone allows creating and tracking short links in different spots of the world.
 This helps while traveling as you can change a timezone depending on the country.
 Just click a drop-down list and choose the needed location.